Neuroscience

 Introduction to the cellular and molecular mechanisms that underlie neurodegenerative diseases, including introduction to the normal development and anatomy of the central nervous system, a review of epidemiologic, genetic, and clinical research tools used in the investigation of these diseases, and a systematic review of the major neurodegenerative diseases.

-This path is most suited for trainees with substantial prior neuroscience background.
+This path is most suited for trainees with interests in specialized courses.

 Foundational Courses

-Course 2: PBIO 545 (offered jointly with NEURO 545) – Quantitative Methods in Neuroscience
+Course 1: PBIO 545 – Quantitative Methods in Neuroscience

-Provides exposure to a variety of quantitative methods that are applicable to the study of the nervous system, and an intensive tutorial on mathematical methods and their application to neuroscience research.
-Format revolves around computer exercises and discussion of journal papers.
-Topics may include linear systems theory, Fourier analysis, ordinary differential equations, stochastic processes, signal detection theory, and information theory.
+Discusses quantitative methods applicable to the study of the nervous system.
+Revolves around computer exercises/discussion of journal papers.
+May include linear systems theory, Fourier analysis, ordinary differential equations, stochastic processes, signal detection, and information theory.

 Elective Courses

-Course 3: CONJ 532 (offered jointly with PHCOL 502) – Signal Transduction from the Cell Membrane to the Nucleus
+Course 2: CONJ 532 – Signal Transduction from the Cell Membrane to the Nucleus

 Introduction to established best practices in computational biology.
 Learn to organize unstructured data into standard formats, transform data for statistical analyses, and visualize the transformed data.
 Learn workflows for reproducible research such as version control, project organization, and code documentation.
 Gain basic experience with Linux command line tools and the Python and R programming languages.
 Classes will involve hands-on learning through coding exercises, collaborative problem solving, and extensive use of online learning resources.

-Course 6: PABIO 536 (offered jointly with PHG 536) – Bioinformatics and Gene Sequence Analysis
+Course 5: PABIO 536 – Bioinformatics and Gene Sequence Analysis

 Nature and relevance of molecular sequence information, computer-based protein, and DNA sequence analysis, molecular sequence and genomic databases, and methods for database accession and interrogation.
-Prerequisite(s): Background in molecular biology and permission of instructor.
+Offered jointly with PHG 536.

-Course 9: PHCOL 531 – Genetic Analysis of Signaling Systems
+Course 9: PHCOL 579 – Genetic Regulation of Emotional Behavior

 Spotlight